holzschu/python_ios/README.md

 (you can't use pip because pip will try to compile, so you have to do a "pure" install, using only Python).

 Mercurial will use your SSH keys, stored in .ssh/ You can create them using Blink, then save them to .ssh/ using "ssh-save-id [name-of-the-key]".
 You will also have to upload the public key on your server (e.g. [Bitbucket](http://bitbucket.org)).
+You will need to download the [CAcert certificates](https://www.mercurial-scm.org/wiki/CACertificates).

+Your Mercurial configuration file is stored in  ~/Documents/.hgrc (you don't have the right to write in ~/.hgrc in iOS, unless it's jailbroken).
+You can place it elsewhere if you change the value of the $HGRCPATH environment variable.

 Once you've done that, you're done.
-Try "hg clone you-repository".
+Try "hg clone your-repository".
+Then edit your files (in place) using [VimIOS](https://github.com/holzschu/VimIOS).

 # TODO:

-- make the install process more user friendly
+- make the install process more friendly
+- allow for shell redirection